Skip to main content

 A GINA violation is often triggered in a similar manner, but with a specific focus on family medical history.
 GINA prohibits employers from offering inducements to employees in exchange for their genetic information, which includes the medical history of spouses and dependents.

 Many wellness programs have run afoul of this law by extending their screening requirements to an employee’s spouse.
 For instance, a program might impose a $50 per month penalty on an employee if their spouse does not complete an HRA.
 Because that HRA contains questions about the spouse’s health status, it constitutes a request for the employee’s genetic information.
-The for non-compliance makes the request an unlawful inducement under GINA.
+The financial penalty for non-compliance makes the request an unlawful inducement under GINA.

 When a wellness program penalizes an employee because their spouse declines a health screening, it can constitute an illegal request for genetic information.

 In the case of Williams v.
-City of Chicago, employees alleged that they faced a monthly payroll deduction if they or their spouses failed to participate in a that required a medical examination and health questionnaire.
-The court allowed the GINA claims to proceed for employees with covered spouses, reasoning that requiring the spouse’s medical history could constitute an involuntary collection of due to the financial penalty involved.
+City of Chicago, employees alleged that they faced a monthly payroll deduction if they or their spouses failed to participate in a wellness program that required a medical examination and health questionnaire.
+The court allowed the GINA claims to proceed for employees with covered spouses, reasoning that requiring the spouse’s medical history could constitute an involuntary collection of genetic information due to the financial penalty involved.

 Case Studies in Coercion